Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Přál bych si, když padnu v boji, aby po mně zůstala památka, pane hejtmane.
 Mým vzorem je německý profesor Udo Kraft.
 Narodil se roku 1870, nyní ve světové válce přihlásil se dobrovolně a padl 22. srpna 1914 v Anloy.
 Před svou smrtí vydal knihu ,Sebevýchova pro smrt za císaře’.“

-Mazzuchelli is mentioned in Kadett Biegler's notebook containing sketches of historical battle grounds.
-In this case it is regarding the battle of Trutnov.
+is mentioned in Kadett Biegler's notebook containing sketches of historical battlefields.
+In this case, it concerns the battle of Trutnov.

 Background

-Mazzuchelli was an Austrian general who was pensioned in 1844 so that he commanded a division in the battle of Trutnov 27 June 1866 is out of question as he was 90 years old.
-Mazzuchelli was known as the proprietor of IR10 already from 1817 but it is unclear whether this regiment took part in the battle.
+was an Austrian general who retired in 1844, so his having commanded a division in the battle of Trutnov on 27 June 1866 is out of the question (he was 90 years old).
+Mazzuchelli was known as the proprietor of Infanterieregiment Nr.
+10 from as early as 1817, but it is unclear whether this regiment took part in the battle.

 Quote(s) from the novel